-To meet the goals outlined in this document, it is expected that the RMT and Multicast Security (MSEC) WG may need to develop some supporting protocol security mechanisms.
+To meet the goals outlined in this document, it is expected that the RMT and MSEC Working Groups may need to develop some supporting protocol security mechanisms.
+It is also possible to cooperate with the Multicast Backbone (MBONE) Deployment (MBONED) Working Group for defining operational considerations.